spatie/laravel-tail/README.md

 [![StyleCI](https://styleci.io/repos/30608411/shield?branch=master)](https://styleci.io/repos/30608411)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-tail.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-tail)

-This package brings back the tail command in Laravel 5.
-This package works for daily and single logs and has support for tailing local and the remote logs.
+This package offers an Artisan command to tail the application log.
+It supports daily and single logs and tailing both local and remote logs.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).